Chapter 5.1

 Machinery manufacturers tend to think that the installation of guard railing is the responsibility of the customer operating the machine.

-Researching the topic in regulations and standards, however, you will find that this is a misconception.
-If a workplace or maintenance location on a machine poses a fall risk, the manufacturer of the machine must ensure safe access.
-That may include installing stairs, ladders, and guard railing.
+Researching the topic in regulations and standards, you will find that this is a misconception.
+It is the machine manufacturer's responsibility to ensure protection if a work position or maintenance location poses a fall risk.
+Stairs, ladders and guard railing will then have to be integrated into the machine.
 In large machinery systems, a combination of fixed guards preventing access to moving parts and fall protection is often needed.
-In such cases, Axelent’s X-Rail system can serve as both guard and guard rail.

 Standards met by the fall protection system X-Rail: